cameronmclean/pattern_mining/Notes for workshop facilitation.md

 We have the precious time of practitioners in the room - they don't need a long seminar on the life, works, and influence of Christopher Alexander.

+We briefly show a motivating example of how we can specify the 'forces' operating in a live imaging experiment, and how annotation of a method description can be useful for searching or deeper understanding.

 The workshop is designed to step through various activities without too much preamble, and hopefully at the end we will have arrived at enough raw material